It’s a real jungle out there at the moment, and perhaps you are feeling more overwhelmed than ever before.

 I’m not wanting to use this situation as a marketing tool; I simply want to help in a practical way, as I’m sure many of you do too.

 So I’d love to invite you on a transformational journey over 11 days (giving you a break in the middle of the 10 day challenge – this is important too).
-You will come away with ten simple tools that you can use to start each day focused and calm, in just ten minutes.
+You will come away with ten simple tools you can use to start each day focused and calm, one simple step at a time.

-I've run this challenge twice before and it never fails to amaze me how a simple 10 day challenge can shift stress and create more ease and serenity.
+I've run this challenge live three times now and it never fails to amaze me how a simple 10 day challenge can shift stress and create more ease and serenity.

-If this speaks to you, then take a look here.
-We start 13th April 2020 and all the details are on the link.
+If this speaks to you, then take a look here for all the details and to enrol.

 And if you have a burning question that you think I can help with, do reach out to me on social media and ask away.